Kron4ek/Conty/README.md

 ## Conty

-This is an easy to use unprivileged Linux container compressed into squashfs and packed into a single executable that runs (or at least should run) on most Linux distros.
+This is an easy to use unprivileged Linux container compressed into squashfs and packed into a single executable that works on most Linux distros.
 It's designed to be as simple and user-friendly as possible.

 You can use it to run any applications, including games (Vulkan and OpenGL).